AdamTuraj/amari.py/README.rst

 Support
 -------

-If you have any questions or require support with the API wrapper, visit the `AmariBot Support Server <https://discord.gg/RKPASf6>`_ and ping `TheF1ng3r#0002 <https://discord.com/users/374147012599218176/>`_ in any support channel.
+If you have any questions or require support with the API wrapper, visit the `AmariBot Support Server <https://discord.gg/qKkSUSwU2G>`_ and ask in channel it brings you to.

 Bugs
 ----

-If you find any bugs with the library, you can report it by creating an issue at the `APIs Github repo <https://github.com/TheF1ng3r/amari.py>`_.
+If you find any bugs with the library, you can report it by creating a bug issue at `Amari.py's Github repo <https://github.com/TheF1ng3r/amari.py>`_.

 Docs
 ----